lionSteel T5 Review

 The begining of the knife batoning process.

-I found the T5 to be a surprisingly capable bushcraft knife.
+I found the T5 to be surprisingly capable at bushcraft knife tasks even though I consider this knife to be more of a survival knife.
 I usually lower my expectations of knives that are designed to be tactical-type hybrids.
 As I mentioned earlier I pushed this knife pretty hard in order to find its limitations and did eventually chip the blade, but this is not something that will happen to the average knife user.

 A close up of a man's hand chopping a branch with the LionSTEEL T5 knife.